Join the Army, Become an American Citizen: Uncle Sam Wants You and You and You - ExBulletin

 Join the Army, Become an American Citizen: Uncle Sam Wants You and You and You

-WASHINGTON (AP) When Esmita Spudes Bidari was a young girl in Nepal, she dreamed of being in the army, but that wasn’t a real option in her country.
+WASHINGTON (AP) When Esmita Spudes Bidari was a young girl in Nepal, she dreamed of being in the army, but that wasn’t really an option in her country.

 Last week, she raised her right hand and took an oath to join the US Army Reserves, thanks in part to a Dallas recruiter who is also Nepali and contacted her through an online group.